Röchling closes plant in Wackersdorf: 90 jobs at risk!

 The dwindling sales in the auto industry are not an isolated case.
 In 2023, Röchling's consolidated sales amounted to 2.72 billion euros, which corresponds to a slight increase of 4.6 percent compared to the previous year.
 Interestingly, the “Automotive” and “Industrial” divisions achieved almost the same level of revenue.
 But the prospects for the next few years look bleak.
 Further shrinkage in the automotive supply industry is expected for 2025 and 2026, as merkur.de reports.

-In addition, the industry is burdening the general economic situation in Germany.
-The German auto industry has broken down over 50,000 jobs since the beginning of the crisis.
-A review of the developments has shown a decline in around 245,000 jobs in industry since 2019, as can be seen from an analysis by [Tagesschau.de] (https://www.tagesschau.de/wirtschaft/unternehücken/autobranche- industrie-jobs-100.html).
-This development is reinforced by many challenges, including high energy prices, competitive pressure by companies in China and the cost -intensive switch to electromobility.
+The industry is also putting a strain on the general economic situation in Germany.
+The German auto industry has cut over 50,000 jobs since the beginning of the crisis.
+A look back at developments shows a decline of around 245,000 jobs in industry since 2019, as shown in an analysis by tagesschau.de.
+This development is compounded by many challenges, including high energy prices, competitive pressure from companies in China and the costly transition to electric mobility.

 Future visions and location sustainability